annaesvensson/yellow-markdown/readme.md

     ?
 Show details
     ?
     ?
 This is a collapsible block element.
-It's
+It's only
-    ? only shown when you click on the first line
+    ? shown when you click on the first paragraph
     ? and can contain Markdown text formatting.

 Using general blocks: